 ... and how do you check to provide the confidence that equipment, installations and systems are manufactured, operated and maintained in compliance with IEC International Standards; confidence that persons working in Ex areas are well protected from Ex hazards?

-Instant verification of the current validity of all issued IECEx certificates is available on the IECEx website and on the IECEx apps for mobile devices.
+Instant verification of the current validity of all issued IECEx certificates is available on the IECEx website.

-Safety however is not just about properly designed and manufactured equipment that meets the requirements of international Standards
+Safety however is not just about properly designed and manufactured equipment that meets the requirements of international standards.

 Personnel competence